maiska/qubes-translation-utilz/md2rst/preparation/how-to-edit-the-rst-documentation.rst

 ==============================================

-Most of the Qubes OS documentation pages are stored as ReStructuredText files in the `qubes-rst-doc <https://github.com/QubesOS/qubes-rst-doc>`__ repository.
+Most of the Qubes OS documentation pages are stored as ReStructuredText files in the `qubes-rst-doc <https://github.com/QubesOS/qubes-doc>`__ repository on branch TODO.
 By cloning and regularly pulling from this repo, users can maintain their own up-to-date offline copy of all Qubes documentation rather than relying solely on the web.